-While you’re at Piers Park, take advantage of the nonprofit sailing center operating there.
-The center offers lessons for novices, intermediate, and experienced sailors.
-The Learn to Sail course is 21 hours, taken over a series of weekday evenings or on one intensive three-day weekend.
-If you did not take lessons at the center and want to sail one of the center’s 23-foot Sonar sailboats, you must pass a “checkout sail.”
+While you’re at Piers Park, take advantage of the nonprofit sailing center there, which offers lessons for novices, intermediate, and experienced sailors.
+The Learn to Sail course is 21 hours, structured on two back-to-back weekends.
+If you want to sail one of the center’s 23-foot Sonar sailboats, but didn’t take lessons there, you must pass a “checkout sail.”
 Early registrants, college students, and East Boston residents can get discounted membership, good for the entire sailing season.
 You can also purchase five-day passes.
-The center offers outreach programs for underserved youth, as well as one of the country’s best programs for disabled sailors.
+The center has outreach programs for underserved youth and one of the country’s best programs for disabled sailors.
 With easy access to the Inner Harbor and Harbor Islands, this is one of East Boston’s most popular attractions.

-LoPresti Park, along the waterfront in the Maverick Square area, is another great outdoor recreation spot.
-Grab a ball and head to one of the four-acre park’s two basketball courts (you can play under the lights at night) or put on your helmet and head over to the street hockey rink.
-The park is also home to a state-of-the-art artificial turf soccer field.
-You can even go fishing on the waterfront, a popular dusk activity here.
-For those interested in a more relaxing activity, stroll along the pier and enjoy the beautiful Boston skyline.
+LoPresti Park, along the Maverick Square area waterfront, is another great outdoor recreation spot.
+Grab a basketball and head to one of the four-acre park’s two courts (you can play under the lights at night), put on your helmet and head over to the street hockey rink, or play a game of ping pong in the picnic grove.
+It’s also home to a state-of-the-art artificial turf soccer field, a children’s play lot, and a spray fountain.
+You can fish along the waterfront, a popular dusk activity here.
+For a more relaxing activity, stroll along the pier and enjoy the beautiful Boston skyline.

 Belle Isle Marsh Reservation

 A large salt marsh inside the city limits?
 Who knew?
-The reservation, open year-round, preserves 152 acres of the 241-acre Belle Isle Marsh, the last remaining salt marsh in Boston.
+The reservation, open year-round from 9 am to dusk, preserves 152 acres of the 241-acre Belle Isle Marsh, the last remaining salt marsh in Boston.
 Its protected waters are a breeding ground for numerous fish and shellfish, as well as for native vegetation, and it offers a view of wildlife rarely seen in a metropolitan area.
 You can take a guided informational walk (well worth it) and scan the marsh, Logan Airport, and the nearby town of Winthrop from an observation tower.

 You don’t need to travel to Cape Cod or the North Shore to find a great beach.
 Just take the MBTA Blue Line to Orient Heights and spend the day at Constitution Beach.
-Among the park’s amenities are a new bathhouse, tennis and handball courts, a picnic area, and a playground.
+Among the park’s amenities are a bathhouse, tennis and handball courts, a baseball field, a picnic area, a concession stand, and a playground.
 It’s no wonder it’s one of the city’s most popular beaches.
 Lifeguards are on duty from June through Labor Day.
-When you’ve had enough of the beach, cross over the MBTA tracks by the nearby pedestrian overpass and explore the neighborhood’s many dining options.
+When you’ve had enough of the beach, take the nearby pedestrian overpass across the MBTA tracks and explore the neighborhood’s many dining options.

 Condor Street Urban Wild

 The most iconic site in East Boston is the 35-foot statue of the Mother of God atop Orient Heights.
-The Madonna Shrine, built in 1954 from copper and bronze, is the national headquarters of the Don Orione Fathers, an order of Catholic priests.
-The statue is a replica of one in Rome done by Jewish sculptor Arrigo Minerbi to thank the Don Orione Fathers, who shielded him and his family from the Nazis during World War II.
+The Madonna Shrine, built in 1954 from copper and bronze, is the national headquarters of the Don Orione Fathers (also known as the Sons of Divine Providence), an order of Catholic priests founded by St. Luigi Orione, who was canonized in 2004.
+The statue is a replica of one in Rome created by Jewish sculptor Arrigo Minerbi to thank the Don Orione Fathers, who shielded him and his family from the Nazis during World War II.
 Some of Boston’s best views of the waterfront and downtown skyline can be had from the shrine.